 Icahn School of Medicine at Mount Sinai (ISMMS) was established in 1963 under a charter from the New York State Department of Education.
-The School was created as an academic partner to The Mount Sinai Hospital (MSH), and together ISMMS and MSH comprise The Mount Sinai Health System (MSMC).
-The School and Hospital have a close collaborative relationship and serve one of the most diverse and complex patient populations in the world.
+The School was created as an academic partner to The Mount Sinai Hospital (MSH), and together ISMMS and MSH comprised The Mount Sinai Medical Center (MSMC).
+In 2013, Mount Sinai combined with Continuum Health Partners to form the Mount Sinai Health System.
+The Health System encompasses the Icahn School of Medicine and seven hospital campuses in the New York Metropolitan area.
+Together, the School and the member hospitals serve some of the most diverse and complex patient populations in the world.

-Icahn School of Medicine at Mount Sinai is among the top twenty medical schools in the United States in both NIH funding and in the U.S. News and World Reports survey of America’s Best Graduate Schools.
+Icahn School of Medicine is among the top twenty medical schools in the United States in both NIH funding and in the U.S. News and World Reports survey of America’s Best Graduate Schools.
 Driven by a culture of innovation and discovery, ISMMS is guided by a $2.25 billion strategic plan that emphasizes translational science.
-The School’s 14 multidisciplinary research institutes foster intensive collaboration along a continuum that runs from the laboratory to patient care.
-State-of-the-art laboratories support outstanding research, and abundant clinical venues offer superb patient care and clinical training opportunities.
-The 550,000 square foot Leon and Norma Hess Center for Science and Medicine, opened in December 2012, allows scientists and physicians work in close proximity and stimulates collaboration that advances efforts to diagnose, treat and prevent human disease.
+The School’s multidisciplinary research institutes foster collaboration along a continuum that runs from the laboratory to patient care delivery.
+State-of-the-art laboratories support groundbreaking research, and abundant clinical venues offer superb patient care and training opportunities.
+The Leon and Norma Hess Center for Science and Medicine opened in December 2012, providing approximately 550,000 square feet of new space in which scientists and physicians can work in close proximity and collaborate to advance Mount Sinai’s efforts to diagnose, treat and prevent human disease.

-Currently, over 1,100 students are enrolled in six degree-granting programs: MD; PhD in Biomedical Sciences or Neuroscience; Master of Biomedical Sciences; Master of Public Health; Master of Science in Genetic Counseling; and the Master of Science or PhD in Clinical Research.
-Approximately 55% of enrollees are pursuing a Doctor of Medicine (MD) degree, 25% are working toward a doctoral (PhD) degree and 20% are seeking a Master’s (MS) degrees.
-Some students are pursuing dual degrees, primarily MD/PhD, MD/MSCR or MD/MPH.
+Currently, over 1,100 students are enrolled in six degree-granting programs: MD; PhD in Biomedical Sciences or Neuroscience; Master of Biomedical Sciences; Master of Public Health; Master of Science in Genetic Counseling; and Master of Science or PhD in Clinical Research.
+Approximately 55% of students are pursuing a Doctor of Medicine (MD) degree; 25% are working toward a doctoral (PhD) degree; and 20% are seeking a Master’s (MS) degree.
+Some students are pursuing dual degrees, primarily a MD/PhD, MD/MSCR or MD/MPH.
 ISMMS also offers postgraduate research and clinical training opportunities.
-The School attracts outstanding students to its highly competitive programs within an invigorating academic environment.
-The student body is academically excellent and diverse.
+The School attracts an outstanding and diverse student body to its highly competitive programs and invigorating academic environment.

 School Summary [PDF]